Today’s post is inspired by a client, who asks about his Roth 401(k):

 Now that we’ve covered the plain vanilla answer on the traditional vs Roth question, let’s get to the real reason why I want you to use the Roth option.

-You’ll Save More Money
+You’ll Save More Money with a Roth

 This particular reason for choosing the Roth 401(k) is less popular than the tax arbitrage reason just discussed.
 (And I’m actually stealing this idea from Clark Howard.)
 But I like the Roth option (regardless of your age, future earnings, etc.) because the Roth 401(k) does one thing that the traditional 401(k) never does: the Roth 401(k) makes you save more money.